dftbplus/develguide/docs/fortranstyle.rst

 *******************
-FORTRAN style guide
+Fortran style guide
 *******************

-The main principle when contributing code to FORTRAN projects should be readability.
+The main principle when contributing code to Fortran projects should be readability.
 If your code can not be easily read and understood by others it will be hard to maintain and extend.
 It should also fit well with the existing parts of the code (in style as well as in its programming paradigms) maintaining